One Piece Manga Chapter 861 Online English Spoilers: Sanji Barely Restrains Himself From Lashing Out While Capone Gets Assassination Plot Underway – Will Tamatebako Prove To Be Troublesome?

 — Roger DiLuigi III (@RogersBase) March 29, 2017

-Meanwhile on the outside, Capone is busy securing the venue for his own sinister gains.
-Having ensured all communications with the outside world are severed by using a “Horned Den-Den Mushi”, Capone summons Caesar Clown from within Brulee’s Magic Mirror World.
+Meanwhile, on the outside, Capone is busy securing the venue for his own sinister gains.
+Having ensured all communications with the outside world are severed by using a “Horned Den-Den Mushi,” Capone summons Caesar Clown from within Brulee’s Magic Mirror World.
 Incidentally, Capone is acutely aware that the Mirror World is the group’s sole escape route.

 While Capone is busy organizing, Luffy D. Monkey and the Straw Hats pirates are peacefully sleeping back at the headquarters of the Fire Tank Pirates.
 This calmness infuriates the criminal mastermind, but Jinbei pacifies him.
 The sharkman notes that none of the Straw Hats have had a decent night’s sleep, ever since they set foot on the Whole Cake Island.